Javert899/sap-extractor/README.md

-# Process Mining SAP ERP R/3 extractor (Python)
+# Process Mining SAP ERP ECC extractor (Python)

-This project implements some connectors for the mainstream processes in SAP ERP R/3.
+This project implements some connectors for the mainstream processes in SAP ERP ECC.

 ### Install